apache/airflow/docs/apache-airflow-providers-apache-kafka/operators/index.rst

 ConsumeFromTopicOperator
 ------------------------

-An operator that consumes from Kafka one or more Kafka topic(s) and processes the messages.
+An operator that consumes from one or more Kafka topic(s) and processes the messages.
-The operator creates a Kafka consumer that reads a batch of messages from the cluster and processes them using the user supplied callable function.
-The consumer will continue to read in batches until it reaches the end of the log or reads a maximum number of messages is reached.
+The operator creates a Kafka Consumer that reads a batch of messages from the cluster and processes them using the user-supplied callable ``apply_function``.
+The consumer will continue to read in batches until it reaches the end of the log or a maximum number of messages read (``max_messages``) is reached.

 For parameter definitions take a look at :class:`~airflow.providers.apache.kafka.operators.consume.ConsumeFromTopicOperator`.